TiESV/SmartCitiesHackathon/wastemanagement/README.md

 ### Part 2.
 What information you have and how

-## Before you run the wastemanagement queries from TQLStudio Query Editor, make sure that data is initialized.
-Please refer to onBoarding document on how to access TQLStudio and Query Editor.
+## Before you run the wastemanagement queries:
+- Make sure to initilize the database otherwise the queries will return NoResult.
 - Execute ResetDatabaseAndStartTheSimulation or ResetDatabaseWithoutStartingTheSimulation to initialize the database
 - To pause the simulation : PauseTheSimulation
 - to start the simulation : resumeTheSimulation